 Always use unique IDs as you can only have one per page.

-Toggle Checkbox
+Toggle Checkboxes

 A useful element for when you need to show whether something is toggled on or off.
 Used very much like a checkbox but visually conveys a slightly different meaning.
+Toggle checkboxes are setup just like standard checkboxes with the difference of dk-checkbox--toggle

 <input